Hey everyone, and welcome to PT Pioneer.

-The access and quality of healthcare in a location informs you of the potential size of the market for your services which in turn tells you how much you could be earning.
+The access and quality of healthcare in a location inform you of the potential size of the market for your services, which tells you how much you could be earning.

-Healthcare quality also improves public health, having an effect on overall market activity.
+Healthcare quality also improves public health, affecting overall market activity.

-The size of a population is going to determine how many prospective clients you can nab and informs your overall odds of success.
+The population’s size will determine how many prospective clients you can capture and informs your overall odds of success.

 The blogger the local population, the better your odds of doing sustained business or having a stable job, thus better salary prospects.

-When looking at population, we must consider two things, size, and density.
+When looking at population, we must consider size and density.

 When looking at size, the bigger, the better, yes?